It was love at first sight with Mr. Queso de Hoja, the cheese vendor, whose, uh, balls of cheese were always the freshest…

 - Place the tomatoes, pepper, onion, garlic and parsley in the food processor and pulse until it turns into a coarse paste (see notes).

-- Place the ground beef in a bowl, mix with the seasoning paste, add a pinch of pepper and a teaspoon of salt.
+- Place the ground beef in a bowl, mix with the seasoning paste, add pepper and salt.

 - In a shallow pan heat a tablespoon of oil.
-Simmer over medium heat.
+Brown beef.
+Cover and simmer over medium heat.
+Stir often.